-The head of the U.S. Citizenship and Immigration Services, Alejandro Mayorkas, recently announced a plan to increase fees for immigration applications.
-It is estimated that the average fee increase will be about 10%.
+The government has announced a plan to increase the filing fees for various immigration applications.
+It is estimated the average increase will be about 10%.

-For many clients of our Riverside immigration lawyer offices, or those in San Diego or San Bernardino, any increase in filing fees is not good news.
+For many clients of our Riverside immigration lawyer offices, any increase in filing fees is not good news.

 Because several are low wage earners, each time immigration fees are hiked, their dreams are placed on hold.

 Making ends meet is already difficult.
 Saving enough funds to proceed is not an easy task.

 Most undocumented workers, of course, worry about drawing attention to their lack of valid residency status.

 They’re usually willing to accept less than minimum wages in return for earning an income, any income, however low.

 How Much Will Immigration Filing Fees Increase?